EPC

 Evaluating the energy performance of commercial and residential properties involves distinct criteria, reflecting their varied usage and structural complexities.
 We need to understand the nuances that differentiate the assessment of these property types.

-Here are key aspects where EPC assessment criteria diverge:
+Here are key aspects where assessment criteria diverge:

 • Property Type Differences: Commercial buildings often have higher energy needs due to their size and usage patterns, whereas residential properties prioritise comfort and cost-effectiveness.